-If your advisor holds a Series 6 or a Series 7 license in addition to the Series 65 license your financial advisor is a fee-based advisor and is unable to be a true fiduciary to you at all times.
-Fee-based advisors and commissioned advisors are employed with the larger firms such as Merrill Lynch, UBS, Morgan Stanley, J.P.Morgan, Ameriprise and Edward Jones, etc., the national and regional banks (Wells Fargo, Bank of America, etc.) or with an insurance company (Transamerica, Northwestern Mutual, Mass Mutual, etc.).
-Advisors who are independent, but affiliated with a broker-dealer are fee-based advisors.
+If your advisor holds a Series 6 or a Series 7 license in addition to the Series 65 or simply the Series 66 license your financial advisor is a fee-based advisor and is unable to be a true fiduciary to you at all times.
+Fee-based (commission and fee) advisors and commissioned advisors are employed with the larger firms such as Merrill Lynch, UBS, Morgan Stanley, J.P.Morgan, Ameriprise and Edward Jones, etc., the national and regional banks (Wells Fargo, Bank of America, etc.) or with an insurance company (Transamerica, Northwestern Mutual, Mass Mutual, etc.).
+Advisors who are independent, but affiliated with a broker-dealer such as LPL are fee-based advisors.

-How are they able to charge a fee and collect commissions?
+How are fee-based advisors able charge an advisory fee and collect commissions?

 The Series 6 and 7 licenses enable fee-based advisors to collect commissions from selling mutual funds and/or investment products like annuities and the Series 65 allows them charge you an additional advisory fee on top of the commissions you already paid!
+The Series 66 license is simply a blend of the two.
 In the industry this is referred to "financial double-dipping" or "the wearing of two hats".
 Don't get caught in this expensive trap!

 Fee-only, fiduciary wealth advisors will only hold the Series 65 license and professional designations and do not offer commission-based investments to their clients.